telehash/telehash.github.io/protocol.md

 # Introduction

-> Note: This is the second major version of the Telehash protocol, the
+> Editorial Note: This is the second major version of the Telehash protocol, the
 > first one is deprecated and was a minimal experimental spec
 > to create a distributed hash table.
 This is a work in progress yet
 > and starting to stabilize.
+This intro/overview will likely soon be broken
+> out into it's own document separate from the protocol details.

 Telehash is a new secure wire protocol that creates a decentralized overlay network, enabling apps and devices to find, identify, and communicate directly with each other.
 It is built